-STATUS REPORTS - documents issued by OGALS that require the GRANTEE to provide updates of GRANT SCOPE expenditures incurred and activities undertaken during the GRANT PERFORMANCE PERIOD.
+STATUS REPORTS - a document issued by OGALS that requires the GRANTEE to provide an update of GRANT SCOPE expenditures incurred and activities undertaken during the GRANT PERFORMANCE PERIOD.

 TOTAL PROJECT COST - the combined dollar amount of the HCF GRANT and required MATCH used to complete the RECREATION FEATURES and MAJOR SUPPORT AMENITIES listed in the GRANT SCOPE/Cost Estimate Form.